mattmaynes2/aria/research/AutomationSystems.md

 ### Background

-There are many different

-### Relation to System

-We are looking at other home automation systems so that we can see if there are any devices that exist on the market that our system could use in order to lower the time required to build our own.
-Adding support for other smart devices also makes our system more appealing to the end user because they are not limited to only using devices we create but can go to a store and purchase any device that from supported vendors.
+There are many different home automation systems.
+We are looking at these other automation systems so that we can see know what already exists on the market.
+Find standards that the existing systems use.
+We also want to see what other systems do well so we can take this into consideration while designing our system.

 <note need to rework this>